aerdelez/re-fvit/README.md

 1. Download the ImageNet segmentation dataset (`gtsegs_ijcv.mat`) from https://calvin-vision.net/bigstuff/proj-imagenet/data/gtsegs_ijcv.mat.
 When running `imagenet_seg_eval.py`, specify path to this file.

-2. Go to the `FViT-main` directory and run `python -W ignore /root/fact/fact-ai/FViT-main/baselines/ViT/imagenet_seg_eval.py --imagenet-seg-path gtsegs_ijcv.mat --method='dds '`. `-W ignore` removes the `UndefinedWarning`s of computing the F1-score. `method='dds` makes the script utilise Denoised Diffusion Smoothing.
+2. Go to the `FViT-main` directory and run `python -W ignore /root/fact/fact-ai/FViT-main/baselines/ViT/imagenet_seg_eval.py --imagenet-seg-path gtsegs_ijcv.mat --method=<method> --attack --attack_noise=<attack_noise>`. `-W ignore` removes the `UndefinedWarning`s of computing the F1-score. `--method` argument specifies the interpretability method used for segmentation, options include `'rollout', 'lrp', 'transformer_attribution', 'full_lrp', 'lrp_last_layer', 'attn_last_layer', 'attn_gradcam', 'dds', 'attr_rollout', 'attr_rollout_dds'`. `--attack` flag should be included if one wishes to replicate the method's perfomance under PGD attack with possibility of setting `--attack_noise` to any float value, which defaults to Hu's default of 8/255.

 ## Running the Image Perturbation Task